emilieschario/dbt-course/labs/labBONUS.md

 ### Kick-off questions

-* What semi-structured data exists within USAA?
+* What semi-structured data exists within your company?
 * How is that data being transformed currently?

 ### 1. Create a staging model for the payments data